-2.2.3.
-Units and Standards of the Metric System. - In the early metric system there were two fundamental or base units, the meter and the kilogram, for length and mass.
+2.2.3 Units and Standards of the Metric System. - In the early metric system there were two fundamental or base units, the meter and the kilogram, for length and mass.
 The other units of length and mass, and all units of area, volume, and compound units such as density were derived from these two fundamental units.

 The meter was originally intended to be one ten-millionth part of a meridional quadrant of the earth.
 The Meter of the Archives, the platinum length standard which was the standard for most of the 19th century, at first was supposed to be exactly this fractional part of the quadrant.
 More refined measurements over the earth's surface showed that this supposition was not correct.
 In 1889, a new international metric standard of length, the International Prototype Meter, a graduated line standard of platinum-iridium, was selected from a group of bars because precise measurements found it to have the same length as the Meter of the Archives.
 The meter was then defined as the distance, under specified conditions, between the lines on the International Prototype Meter without reference to any measurements of the earth or to the Meter of the Archives, which it superseded.
 Advances in science and technology have made it possible to improve the definition of the meter and reduce the uncertainties associated with artifacts.
 From 1960 to 1983, the meter was defined as the length equal to 1 650 763.73 wavelengths in a vacuum of the radiation corresponding to the transition between the specified energy levels of the krypton 86 atom.
-Since 1983 the meter has been defined as the length of the path traveled by light in a vacuum during an interval of 1/299 792 458 of a second.
+Since 1983 the meter has been defined as the length of the path traveled by light in a vacuum during an interval of 1/299792458 of a second.
 With the decision of the 26th CGPM in 2018, the wording of the meter definition was revised to include the fixed numerical value of the speed of light and the definition of the second in terms of the hyperfine transition frequency of the cesium 133 atom.
 The kilogram, originally defined as the mass of one cubic decimeter of water at the temperature of maximum density, was known as the Kilogram of the Archives.
-After the International Metric Convention in 1875,in 1889 the definition of the kilogram was simply the mass of the International Prototype Kilogram (IPK), an artifact made of platinumiridium (it took from 1875 until 1889 to fabricate the IPK).
+After the International Metric Convention in 1875, in 1889 the definition of the kilogram was simply the mass of the International Prototype Kilogram (IPK), an artifact made of platinum-iridium (it took from 1875 until 1889 to fabricate the IPK).
 Each country that subscribed to the International Metric Convention was assigned one or more copies of the international standard, known as National Prototype Kilogram.
 That IPK artifact was the definition of the kilogram from 1889 until the decision of the 26th CGPM in 2018 noted earlier that redefines the SI.
 The fundamental revision to the SI now defines the kilogram from the fixed value of the Planck constant, along with definitions of the meter and second.
 The numerical value of the Planck constant is such that at the time of its adoption, the kilogram was equal to the mass of the IPK of 1 kg.
-Going forward, primary realizations of mass can occur with any experimental method that provides the uncertainty desired, such as with a Kibble balance or using the x-ray crystal density method.
+Going forward, primary realizations of base units will be determined according to the relevant Consultative Committees published on the BIPM website.